John and Linda Friend Art Gallery

 This body of work is a combination of traditional oil painting practices combined with graphic techniques.
 The combination of opposites allows me to keep moving forward, reacting to each application.
 Often using the figure as a starting point I allow the intuitive response of inspiration to take over, leading me in new surprising directions.
 The piece I start with is often not the piece that I end with, and in that the creative process is born of imagination.

 I am intentionally ambiguous of my description of the pieces' deeper meaning and content, I want the viewer to engage and have their own interpretation of the work without any direction on my part.
+Please enjoy.

 In His Image